Makeshift/nginx-retry-proxy/Readme.md

 The default response text is: `The server you requested is down.
 Retrying...<script>setTimeout(() => window.location.reload(), 5000);</script>`.

-This can be changed with the `RESPONSE_STRING` end var.
+This can be changed with the `RESPONSE_STRING` env var.

 ## Tests